 At the end of February 2018, France, and more generally Europe, was subject to wintry weather conditions.
-A disordered polar vortex unleashed a very cold air mass through central Europe around 24-25 Feb.
-Driven by a powerful anticyclone localized in

-75 Scandinavia and a sustained eastern flux, this cold spell spread over western Europe during the following days, resulting in the most intense cold spell over Europe since Feb.
-2012 which is referred to as "Beast from the East".
+A disordered polar vortex unleashed a very cold air mass through central Europe around 24-25 February.
+Driven by a powerful anticyclone localized in Scandinavia and a sustained eastern flux, this cold spell spread over western Europe during the following days, resulting in the most intense cold spell over Europe since February 2012, which is referred to as the "beast from the east".

 Figure 3 presents the outputs of the high-resolution AROME model for different times and lead times.
-The regional AROME model assimilates various types of observations (radar, ground measurement data, radio, satellite radiances (see Bouttier and Roulet (2008)) and must be interpreted with care.
-AROME outputs provide interesting information regarding the spatio-temporal dynamics of the meteorological event.
-Four parameters are represented: temperature at 850 hPa, temperature at 2 m, wind at $10\ \mathrm{m},$ and precipitation amount accumulated in $1\ \mathrm{hour.}$
+The regional AROME model assimilates various types of observations (radar, ground measurement data, radio, satellite radiances; see Bouttier and Roulet, 2008) and must be interpreted with care.
+AROME outputs provide interesting information regarding the spatiotemporal dynamics of the meteorological event.
+Four parameters are represented: temperature at 850 hPa, temperature at 2 m, wind at 10 m, and precipitation amount accumulated in 1 h.